 How Video Data Travels to Your Device

 When you click play on a Uscreen video, we send the video data out through CDNs (Content Delivery Networks), to distribute the content to you as quickly as possible.
-Due to recent increases increases in internet usage around the world, some CDNs may experience congestion.
+Due to recent increases in internet usage around the world, some CDNs may experience congestion.

 The CDNs work to send the video data to your Internet Service Provider (ISP) via the most efficient path possible.
-Sometimes, exceptional circumstances mean we may need to use a less-direct path.
+Sometimes, exceptional circumstances mean we may need to use a less direct path.

-The embedded video player on iOS devices and Safari will always buffer three video segments before starting playback, which some may consider to be 'slow'.
+The embedded video player on iOS devices and Safari will always buffer three video segments before starting playback, which some may consider being 'slow'.
 These three segments have a duration of 2 seconds (roughly the minimum feasible) per segment which gives a minimum latency of around 6 seconds without taking into account the time taken to ingest, transcode, package, and deliver the media segments.